leealso/AZ203/storage/blob.md

             var localFileName = "Blob.txt";
             File.WriteAllText(localFileName, "Hello, World!");

-            // Gets a reference to a block blob in this container. var cloudBlockBlob = cloudBlobContainer.GetBlockBlobReference(localFileName);
+            // Gets a reference to a block blob in this container var cloudBlockBlob = cloudBlobContainer.GetBlockBlobReference(localFileName);
             // Upload a file to a blobs.
 If the blob already exists, it will be overwritten await cloudBlockBlob.UploadFromFileAsync(localFileName);